lanshui98/UniST-tutorial/docs/source/vis_paraview.rst

 ParaView Visualization
 ====
-This tutorial includes how to perform visualizations in Paraview.
+This tutorial includes interactive exploration and rendering with ParaView.